Game Day Protocol

 Return the Card

 - For CCSL and Norcal comp matches, give the CCSL or Norcal game report form to the Home Team who is responsible for entering the scores on the systems for those leagues.
+If the Referee has a camera phone, it is recommended the referee take a picture of the Game Card as witnessed documentation of the game outcome.

 Ref Crew Debriefing

-Take some time to discuss the game with the crew
+Take some time to discuss the game with the crew:

 - What went well?